staking-foundation/docs/docs/1-introduction.md

 # Introduction

 Diva is a non-custodial Ethereum Liquid Staking Derivative (LSD) protocol powered by Distributed Validator Technology (DVT).
-It is a vertically integrated protocol that offers depositors a liquid staking token that accrues value with staking rewards automatically without the need of running any infrastructure or trusting any central party.
-The network performs Distributed Validation with a group of bonded node operators that fulfill staking duties with a non-custodial model.
-Besides, it distributes staking rewards among the participants of this cooperative: Stakers, Operators, and the Diva DAO to balance the interests of the network.
+It is a vertically integrated protocol that offers depositors a liquid staking token that accrues value with Ethereum’s staking rewards automatically without the need of running any infrastructure or trusting any central party.
+The network leverages Distributed Validation technology through groups of bonded node operators that fulfill staking duties within a non-custodial model.
+Besides, Ethereum’s staking rewards are distributed among the  diva protocol participants to balance the interests of the network.

-While other solutions have features like liquid staking or DVT as tools, Diva is the only non-custodial solution that fully addresses the financial and technical barriers that Ethereum has.
+While other solutions have features like liquid staking or DVT as tools, Diva is the only end to end non-custodial solution that fully addresses the current financial and technical challenges that Ethereum's staking mechanism poses.

 <div style={{textAlign: 'center'}}>